 TIP #6: The Importance of Video on Social Media

 If you’re like most people (including me), your favorite place is not in front of a camera.
-If that’s the case, I have some not-so-good-news for you.
-Depending upon the nature of your business, you may just have to get over yourself—because the importance of video on social media is growing by the day.
+Guess what?
+If you want to do what’s best for your business, you have to get over yourself and make videos.
+The importance of video on social media is no longer questionable.

 “Actions speak louder than words.”

 “It’s easier said than done.”